ibm-cloud-docs/account/index.md

 {: caption="Table 1.
 Comparison of {{site.data.keyword.Bluemix_notm}} accounts" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the feature.
 The column headers identify the account type.
 To understand which features apply to the account types, navigate to the row, and find the feature that you're interested in."}

+[^1]: Not available for Lite accounts created after 12 August 2021.

-[^tabletext]: Not available for Lite accounts created after 12 August 2021.
+[^2]: Not available for Lite accounts created after 12 August 2021.

 ## Lite account
 {: #liteaccount}